 Highlands and Mountains of Tanzania

 The coast includes areas with sweeping sandy beaches and with developed coral reefs, but these are broken by extensive growth of mangroves, particularly near the mouths of the larger rivers.
+Below are the 3 most popular mountains in Tanzania.

 Discover Destinations to visit in Tanzania